nextflow-io/website/content/blog/2016/deploy-in-the-cloud-in-a-fingers-snap.md

 * The AWS access and secret keys are provided by using the usual environment variables.

-* The `cloud launch` launches the requested number of instances, configure the user and access keys, mount the EFS storage and setup the Nextflow cluster automatically.
+* The `cloud launch` launches the requested number of instances, configures the user and access keys, mounts the EFS storage and setsup the Nextflow cluster automatically.
-  Any Linux AMI can be used, it only requires the [cloud-init](https://cloudinit.readthedocs.io/en/latest/) package, a Java 7+ runtime and the Docker engine.
+  Any Linux AMI can be used, it only required that the [cloud-init](https://cloudinit.readthedocs.io/en/latest/) package, a Java 7+ runtime and the Docker engine are present.

 * When the cluster is ready, you can SSH in the master node and launch the pipeline execution as usual with the `nextflow run ..` command.

-* For the sake of this demo we are using [pditommaso/paraMSA](https://github.com/pditommaso/paraMSA), a ...
-  developed by [Evan Floden](https://github.com/skptic).
+* For the sake of this demo we are using [pditommaso/paraMSA](https://github.com/pditommaso/paraMSA), a pipeline for generating multiple sequence alignments and bootstrap replicates developed by [Evan Floden](https://github.com/skptic).

-* Nextflow pulls automatically the pipeline code from its GitHub repository when the execution is launched.
+* Nextflow automatically puuls the pipeline code from its GitHub repository when the execution is launched.
 This repository includes also a dataset which is used by default.
-  The many bioinformatic tools used by this pipeline are packaged by using a Docker image, which is downloaded automatically on each computing node.
+  The many bioinformatic tools used by the pipeline are packaged using a Docker image, which is downloaded automatically on each computing node.

 * The pipeline results are uploaded automatically in the S3 bucket specified